-The performance of ReMPI in recovering the parent distributions of $\Gamma$, $N_\mathrm{H}$, as well as inferring the redshift and the intrinsic X-ray Luminosity dependence of the absorbed fraction is tested on a realistic simulated data set.
+The performance of FFPI in recovering the parent distributions of $\Gamma$, $N_\mathrm{H}$, as well as inferring the redshift and the intrinsic X-ray luminosity dependence of the absorbed fraction, was tested on a realistic simulated data set.
 We see that using point estimators like the median, or with the simple stacked PDF one cannot recover the true properties of the parent population.
-For instance, the medians of the PDFs of $N_\mathrm{H}$ indicate a false peak in the unabsorbed regime and another one in the absorbed regime, which is biased towards stronger absorption, whereas the stacked PDF hardly recovers the bi-modality and severely underestimates the peak of absorbed sources (see Fig.~\ref{fig:simul_nh_redist}).
-However, unlike these two naive approaches, the parametric fitting approach introduced in Sect.~\ref{parametric method} is able to recover the true population, as long as the PDFs are unbiased, e.g., in the case of $\Gamma$ (see Fig.~\ref{fig:gamma_parametric}), provided we have a reasonable analytic expression for the distribution, which is not always available.
+For instance, the medians of the PDFs of $N_\mathrm{H}$ indicate a false peak in the unabsorbed regime and another one in the absorbed regime, which is biased toward stronger absorption, whereas the stacked PDF hardly recovers the bi-modality and severely underestimates the peak of absorbed sources (see Fig.~\ref{fig:simul_nh_redist}).
+However, unlike these two naive approaches, the parametric fitting approach introduced in Sect.~\ref{parametric method} is able to recover the true population, as long as the PDFs are unbiased, for example in the case of $\Gamma$ (see Fig.~\ref{fig:gamma_parametric}), provided we have a reasonable analytic expression for the distribution, which is not always available.